 Florida Supreme Court | Wikimedia Commons

 Florida court orders are not final until time to file a rehearing motion expires.
-Filing such a motion does not alter the effective date of McCallum's suspension.
+Filing such a motion does not alter the effective date of Werre's suspension.

-McCallum was admitted to the bar in Florida on April 14, 2003, according to her profile at the state bar website.
-No prior discipline before the state bar is listed on McCallum's state bar profile.
+Werre was admitted to the bar in Florida on May 24, 1984, according to his profile on the state bar website.